ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

     IBM i console opens as a new window.
 Ensure that your browser setting does not block any pop-up window.
     {: note}

+    The Idle timeout for the VNC console is 30 minutes.
+    {: important}

 To disconnect from the VNC Console session, close the web browser window that is titled 'noVNC'.